skypilot-org/skypilot/docs/source/cloud-setup/policy.rst

 Example usage:

-  - Adds custom labels to all tasks [Link to below, fix case]
-  - Always Disable Public IP for AWS Tasks [Link to below]
-  - Enforce Autostop for all Tasks [Link to below]
+- :ref:`kubernetes-labels-policy`
+- :ref:`disable-public-ip-policy`
+- :ref:`use-spot-for-gpu-policy`
+- :ref:`enforce-autostop-policy`

 To implement and use an admin policy:

 - Admins writes a simple Python package with a policy class that implements SkyPilot's ``sky.AdminPolicy`` interface;
 - Admins distributes this package to users;
 - Users simply set the ``admin_policy`` field in the SkyPilot config file ``~/.sky/config.yaml`` for the policy to go into effect.

 Overview